dborisov/ansible-role-java/README.md

 - 1.8.0
 - 11

-Acceptable Java versions for RHEL8-based OS:
+Acceptable Java versions for RHEL8-based and RHEL9-based OS:
 - 1.8.0
 - 11
 - 17